Pane Pugliese, Puglian bread, is one of our favorites. We search for the best, as one does.

 When we pushed open the door to the business end of Chichino Pane in Monte Sant’Angelo, the scene you see to the left was smack in front of us.
+Had we reached the holy grail of bread in Puglia?

 If any one fits the phrase, “speak softly and carry a big stick,” it might be Lorenzo Accarino, who quit school at age 9 and has been making bread in Puglia since he was ten.
 The huge oven behind him in the picture is wood-fired, as bread ovens should be.

 Chichino Pane makes a couple of different loaves.
 One is potato based—potato was often used in bread back in “the old days” because the addition of potato made the loaves moist and able to last a long time.
 We had one of these loaves at dinner, and it lived up to our expectations.
-The irregular internal texture (big holes, little holes, gigantic holes) was moist and only slightly chewy and crispy crust was faintly smoky.
+The irregular internal texture (big holes, little holes, gigantic holes) was moist and only slightly chewy.
+The crispy crust was faintly smoky.
 Delicious bread.

 They also make pizza.